East Seattle School Parcel Subdivision

 I am concerned about the majority of the driveways feeding in and out on 62nd ave se.
 It’s the smallest of all of the roads surrounding this property.
 This is a small back road that is tough to even have two cars pass each other going in opposite directions.
 (Any car and an SUV can’t drive on it at the same time).
 This will significantly impact the quality of life for everyone living along this stretch of 62nd.
 All of our houses face this road and are very close to the road.
 Please consider this as you design the driveway accesses.

-Cheryl almost 5 years ago
+Cheryl over 5 years ago

 characters left